6.4 quake strikes Puerto Rico, killing at least 1 amid heavy seismic activity

-A 6.4-magnitude earthquake struck Puerto Rico before dawn on Tuesday, killing at least one person in the largest in a series of quakes that have struck the U.S. territory in recent days and caused heavy damage in some areas.
+A 6.4-magnitude earthquake struck Puerto Rico early Tuesday, killing at least one person in the largest of a series of quakes and causing an island-wide power outage as well as structural damages to roads and bridges, especially in the southwestern part of the island.

-A tsunami alert was initially issued for Puerto Rico and the U.S. Virgin Islands, but later canceled.
+There have been at least twenty aftershocks since the earthquake hit at 4:24 am, according to authorities.

+Government offices and schools are closed, as well as some hospitals in the island's southwestern region, where there's been the most damage.

 “The road is cracked in the middle and it lifted up,” he said.